elecnix/Local-File-Organizer/README.md

 ## Updates 🚀

 **[July 2025] v0.0.3**:
+* **Visual Interpretation of PDFs**: Extracts images from PDF files and uses a vision model to interpret their content, enhancing the overall understanding of PDF documents.
 * **Full Audio File Support**: Transcribe audio using Whisper and organize based on content using Ollama.
 * **Ollama Integration Enhanced**: Fully transitioned to Ollama for all AI processing (text, image, and audio), removing all Nexa dependencies.
 * **Improved Argument Handling**: `--input_dir` and `--input_file` are now mutually exclusive and required.